Free ebook offering step-by-step guidance and tools to set up your performance management system.

 The Economic Impact of Manager Disengagement

-The cost of ineffective management is staggering.
-According to Gallup's State of the Global Workplace report, as mentioned by SHRM, declining employee engagement cost the global economy $438 billion in lost productivity, with manager disengagement identified as the primary driver.
+The cost of ineffective management has reached a scale that is difficult to ignore.
+According to Gallup's 2026 State of the Global Workplace report, low employee engagement cost the global economy approximately $10 trillion in lost productivity last year, equivalent to 9% of global GDP.

 The Critical Gap in Employee Wellbeing